AviatrixSystems/terraform-provider-aviatrix/website/docs/r/aviatrix_spoke_gateway.html.markdown

 * `insane_mode` - (Optional) Enable Insane Mode for Spoke Gateway.
 Insane Mode gateway size has to be at least c5 (AWS) or Standard_D3_v2 (ARM).
 If enabled, will look for spare /26 segment to create a new subnet.
 Only supported for AWS and ARM.
 Supported values: true, false.
 * `enable_active_mesh` - (Optional) Switch to Enable/Disable Active Mesh Mode for Spoke Gateway.
 Valid values: true, false.
 Default value: false.
 * `enable_vpc_dns_server` - (Optional) Enable VPC DNS Server for Gateway.
 Currently only supports AWS.
 Valid values: true, false.
 Default value: false.

+## Attribute Reference

+In addition to all arguments above, the following attributes are exported:

+* `eip` - Public IP address assigned to the gateway.
+* `ha_eip` - Public IP address assigned to the HA gateway.
+* `cloud_instance_id` - Cloud Instance ID.

 ## Import